-The Atlanta Memorial Park Conservancy’s mission is to restore, enhance, and preserve Atlanta Memorial Park, making it a beautiful, connected, and sustainable urban greenspace for the enjoyment of all.
+The Atlanta Memorial Park Conservancy (AMPC) was born out of the need to restore Atlanta Memorial Park after the historic flood of 2009.
+Formed as a private/public partnership with the City of Atlanta and gaining its 501(c)(3) status in May of 2011, AMPC’s mission is to restore, enhance, and preserve Atlanta Memorial Park, making it a beautiful, connected, and sustainable urban greenspace for the enjoyment of all.

-November 2016 update: On November 1, 2016, the City of Atlanta and State of Georgia completed the transaction to transfer ownership of the land on the east side of Northside Drive, including the Bobby Jones Golf Course and Bitsy Grant Tennis Center, to the State.
+While the draft master plan was under review with the City of Atlanta, AMPC continued to meet with surrounding neighbors and users of the park to hear their ideas and concerns for the park.
+Then, on November 1, 2016, the City of Atlanta and State of Georgia announced they had transferred ownership of the land on the east side of Northside Drive, including the Bobby Jones Golf Course and Bitsy Grant Tennis Center, to the State.